kefiGhazi/wemanity/README.md

-# WEMANITY Test whith Slim Framework 4 Skeleton
+# WEMANITY Test with Slim Framework 4 Skeleton

 ## FooBarQix
 You should implement a function String compute(String) which implements the following rules.